The Basketball Tournament: Players

 TBT has had a number of current and former NBA players participate, including Hakim Warrick, Jason Williams, Dahntay Jones, Mike Bibby, Royal Ivey, Matt Bonner, Jimmer Fredette, and Brian Scalabrine.
 Former WNBA player Nikki Teasley played in the 2014 tournament.
 The 2018 tournament included the basketball return of Greg Oden, who last played in the Chinese Basketball Association during their 2015–16 season.
 The 2019 tournament had been expected to be the first to feature an active female professional.
 Megan Gustafson, who had been cut by the Dallas Wings before the 2019 WNBA season, was slated to play for Iowa United, a team made up primarily of alumni of the state's four NCAA Division I schools.
 However, due to a rash of early-season injuries on the team, the Wings re-signed her in mid-June, ruling her out of TBT.

 Many teams feature professional players reunited under a former college or university name, with teams representing Arkansas, Bellarmine, Bradley, Buffalo, Cincinnati, Dayton, Georgetown, Gonzaga, Iowa State, Kansas, Kansas State, Kentucky, Louisville, Marquette, Miami, Marshall, Milwaukee, New Mexico, North Texas, Notre Dame, Ohio State, Purdue, Seton Hall, Syracuse, Texas Tech, UCLA, VCU, West Virginia, Wichita State, Xavier and many others.
 Teams have received fan support from active NBA players such as Kyle Lowry and Obi Toppin.
-Five alumni teams have won TBT—Buffalo, Marquette, Notre Dame, Ohio State, and Syracuse.
+Six alumni teams have won TBT—Buffalo, Marquette, Notre Dame, Ohio State, Syracuse, and Wichita State..

 In 2016, NBA players such as John Wall, Kristaps Porzingis, Rudy Gay, Shaun Livingston, Chandler Parsons, and Austin Rivers served as boosters for different teams.
 In 2017, Carmelo Anthony acted as host for the tournament in Baltimore, where he played high school basketball.
 2019 saw even more NBA involvement, with Chris Paul (Team CP3) and DeMarcus Cousins (Loyalty Is Love) both entering teams, while Bobby Portis and Andre Drummond coached TBT sides.